 The type of meter that is used will very much depend on the requirements of the user:

 - Standard Electricity Meter: The standard electricity meter is the most popular type of meter and features in the majority of UK homes.
-It’s a fairly basic type of meter and measures electricity used in kWh (kilowatt hours).
+It’s fairly basic and measures electricity used in kWh (kilowatt hours).
 The total usage is displayed via a mechanical dial display which makes it very easy to take a reading

 - Dial Electricity Meters: This type of meter operates in a similar way to the standard meter, but instead of a line of numbers you have a series of dials that look like mini clocks.
 To confuse things a little more, each dial normally turns in a different direction, either clockwise or anti-clockwise